sawby08/lovetale/README.md

 - MERCY is completely finished.
     - Sparing dust effect has not been implemented yet.
-    - Slight visual glitches show when both enemies are spared and the "YOU WON!" screen shows.

 - Enemy attacks are completely finished.